lauragalera/President-Card-Game/README.md

 [President](https://en.wikipedia.org/wiki/President_(card_game)) (also known as Capitalism) is a shedding card game for 3 or more, in which the players race to get rid of all of the cards in their hands in order to become "president" in the following round.

 ### RULES
-Rules may vary from version to version.
+Rules may vary depending on the version.
 In this program, the cards are Spanish-suited cards.
 <ul>
 <li> The value of the cards, from highest to lowest, is twos,
-aces, kings, horses, jacks, 9, 8, 7, 6, 5, 4, 3
+aces, kings, horses, jacks, 9, 8, 7, 6, 5, 4, 3.
 </li>
 <li> A player starts by drawing a card, pair, three or more
-cards of the same number, and the following players, in order, must draw cards of higher value, respecting the number of cards played
+cards of the same number, and the following players must draw cards of higher value respecting the number of cards played.
 </li>
-<li> When nobody can draw more cards, that last player starts the next turn,
+<li> When nobody can draw more cards, the last player starts the next turn.
-rolling the cards he wants.
 </li>
 <li>
-This process is repeated until there are no players left.
+This process is repeated until there are no players with cards.
 </li>
 <li>
-At the end of the round, the first one to win is named "King" (or "President" or "Capitalist" depending on the variant), the rest up to half of the players are "Nobles", from half to the last are "vassals" and the last is the "slave".
-In case there is an odd number of players, the player who is in the central position is the "Bourgeois"
+At the end of the round, the first one to win is named "King" (or "President"), and the loser is baptized "Slave".
+The rest up to half of the players are "Nobles", from half to the last are "Vassals".
+In case there is an odd number of players, the player who is in the middle is the "Bourgeois".
 </li>
 <li> Once the cards are dealt for the next round, and before playing, the "Slave" must give his best
 cards to the "President", who gives him the worst ones.
-The first "Noble" and the last "Vassall" also change cards, but one less, and so on for all players except the "Bourgeois".
+The first "Noble" and the last "Vassal" also change cards, but one less, and so on for all players except the "Bourgeois".
 </li>